• Skip to primary navigation

 Chilies: The green and dried red chilies have different flavors and work beautifully in this recipe.
 Adjust the quantity to suit your spice tolerance level.

 Tamarind pulp: Adds a lovely, sweet tanginess to the chutney.
+You can use a store-bought one or make it at home with my tamarind paste recipe.
 Check the notes below for a substitute.

 For the tempering: